-Now, let's return to the four main windows!
-All files that you wish to work with will be imported into the Document System window.
-In case you use codes and subcodes, you can manage them in the Code System window.
 MAXQDA administers everything you import, comment, or define in one single file, the Project file.
 So, once you create it: one project = one file.
-As we learned earlier, those files end in MX12 (older versions' projects end in MX11 or MX5).
+As we learned earlier, those files end in MX18 (older versions' projects end in MX12 or MX11).
 MAXQDA Exchange files are special types of files used to make data exchanges between different program versions.